 Overview

 Open hardware such as Arduino are an accelerator for research in ubiquitous and wearable computing.
 In recent years, an increasing number of open-source wearable devices is emerging.
 In this workshop, we seek to create a dedicated forum and venue for publication for topics around open wearable computers.
 The whole day workshop will include a keynote speech, paper presentations, demo sessions, group discussions, and networking opportunities.
-Through our activities, we seek to create a future where wearable technologies are accessible, interoperable and impactful across applications and industries.

 Agenda